 However, when the Liberals and the media say “ranked ballot” they always mean the winner-take-all system, properly called Alternative Vote.
-The ranked ballot system that is being pushed by Justin Trudeau and Ontario Liberal leader Steven Del Duca is just another winner-take-all system – one that can distort results even more than first-past-the-post.
+The ranked ballot system that is being pushed by Justin Trudeau and former Ontario Liberal leader Steven Del Duca is just another winner-take-all system – one that can distort results even more than first-past-the-post.

 Proportional representation systems with a ranked ballot

 Proportional representation means that if a party gets 39% of the vote, they get roughly 39% of the seats.
 Almost every voter will elect an MP who shares their values.
-A ranked ballot can be used successfully within a proportional system, such as:
+A ranked ballot can be used very successfully within a proportional system, such as:

 Single Transferable Vote (PR-STV): Voters elect a teams of local MPs in multi-member ridings.
 PR-STV was recommended by the BC Citizens’ Assembly in 2005.
 It is used in Ireland, Tasmania, Australian Capital Territory and was used to elect provincial MLAs in Winnipeg and Edmonton between 1920 and 1950.